El Ritmo de los Días

 Tonight I will follow the familiar sequence.

 Dinner already eaten, simple fish grilled with lime, rice, and vegetables that I no longer think about preparing, my hands knowing now what the routine requires.
-Cottage already tidied—the small acts of care that signal evening’s approach.
-Soon I will dim the lights, sit on the patio and watch the final emergence of the stars, then shower and prepare for sleep.
+Cottage already tidied, the small acts of care that signal evening’s approach.
+Soon I will dim the lights, sit on the patio and watch the stars emerge, then shower and prepare for sleep.

 Will I sleep through?
 Fifth night in a row?
 Or will tonight bring waking, the pattern interrupted, the nervous system deciding it needs to check, to assess, to maintain some vestige of vigilance?

-I do not know.
-But tonight I notice something different in my not-knowing.
-Not anxiety about whether I will sleep.
+The answer remains open.
+But tonight I notice something different in my open-wondering.
+No anxiety about whether I will sleep.
 Just… curiosity.
 The way you might wonder whether it will rain tomorrow.
 Information that will reveal itself when it reveals itself.
 Nothing to control.
 Nothing to fix in advance.

 This, too, is letting go.
 Learning to hold the question without needing to force the answer.

-The pelicans do not worry about tomorrow’s fishing.
-They simply rest tonight, trusting that tomorrow will bring what it brings, that they will respond to what it requires, that the rhythm will continue whether they worry about it or not.
+The pelicans carry no worry about tomorrow’s fishing.
+They simply rest tonight, trusting that tomorrow will bring what it brings, that they will respond to what it requires, that the rhythm will continue, with or without their worry.

 I am learning from them.
 Slowly.
 With the particular awkwardness that comes from unlearning decades of vigilance.
 But learning.